clubfk/cow/README.md

 ##PAC (Proxy Auto Config)
 Use `http://<listen address>/pac` in your browser.

-**PAC can advise the browser to bypass proxy for some URL (thus better performance).
-But if some sites get blocked after reading PAC, the browser will not fall back.
-In this case, it's better NOT to use PAC but always go thru cow.**
+PAC is usefull as it can advise the browser to bypass proxy for some URLs (thus better performance).
+But if one site got blocked afterward, the browser will not fall back to cow.
+For this reason, **it's better NOT to use PAC but always go thru cow.**

-Some command line option can override configuration file, run `cow -h` for more details。
+Some command line options can override configuration file values, run `cow -h` for more details。

 ## Configure manually blocked sites and direct sites

-**In noraml situation you don't need to do that, but for some special case: **
+**In noraml situation you don't need to do that, but for some special case:**

 `~/.cow/blocked` and `~/.cow/direct` many define blocked and direct sites（`direct` host will be part of PAC）：

-- One line per site or URL (cow will check for sit prior to check URL)
+- One line per site or URL (cow will check for site prior to check URL)
-  - seconde level domain like `google.com` equals to `*.google.com`
+  - second level domain like `google.com` equals to `*.google.com`
-  - sub-domain under some generic seconde level domain (like `google.com.hk` for `com.hk`, `edu.cn`) equals to all sub-sub-dmains like `*.google.com.hk`
+  - sub-domain under some generic second level domain (like `google.com.hk` for `com.hk`, `edu.cn`) equals to all sub-sub-dmains like `*.google.com.hk`
-  - other domains should excat like `plus.google.com`
+  - other domains will be exact match like `plus.google.com`

 Caution: All private ip (RFC 1918) **and** non-fqdn names will be considered as `diret site` and will not use cow.

 # Technical details

-## proxy log
+## Proxy stat

 COW store direct/blocked json formatted statistics in `~/.cow/stat`.